technomancy-dev/00/README.md

 You can create your first user by visiting [The sign up page](http://localhost:5173/auth/sign-up)

+> The section below has changed, your keys are env variables now, we just need your AWS Account ID

-After that you will be given your API key, and asked for your AWS access and secret keys.
-Your API key will be hashed, so save it since there is no way to ever see it again (even in the database admin) but you can always generate a new one.
-Your AWS keys will be encrypted which is nice incase you leak your database.
+After that you will be given your API key, ~~and asked for your AWS access and secret keys.~~ Your API key will be hashed, so save it since there is no way to ever see it again (even in the database admin) but you can always generate a new one. ~~Your AWS keys will be encrypted which is nice incase you leak your database.~~

 After creating your first user, you may want to prevent anyone from making more.
 You can easily do this with the pocketbase admin UI.
 Simply navigate to the Users collection, click the gear to edit the collection, click API rules, then click the lock next to the create rule to make creating users an admin only action.